man using wireless call box

 Gated communities

 A wireless call box is one common way to control access at gated communities.
-Gated properties in particular benefit from a wireless call box because you don’t have to lay extensive wiring between the gated entrance and each unit or building on the property.
-Additionally, having an entry system allows tenants to open the gate for their guests remotely, without having to physically go to the property entrance.
+Gated properties benefit from a wireless gate call box because you don’t have to lay extensive wiring between the gated entrance and each unit or building on the property.
+Additionally, having an entry system allows tenants to open the gate for their guests remotely without having to physically go to the property entrance.

 Every gated property — both multifamily and commercial — needs some sort of gate access control.
 Controlling access at gated entrances ensures property security and adds convenience for tenants, visitors, staff, and delivery carriers.